September 03, 2021 1 Comment

 Regardless, each body positioning changes the way your muscles are stressed during a squat.

 With squats you have various options for equipment, which can really make a big difference.
-For example, you can do squats with dumbbells and kettlebells, which will give you different load placement and overall just a different feel in terms of loading a squat.
+For example, you can do squats with dumbbells and squats with kettlebells, which will give you different load placement and overall just a different feel in terms of loading a squat.

 The main equipment used for squatting are: